Job Service for Students

 For most jobs a sound knowledge of Dutch is necessary.
 Most employers even demand it.

-The Ghent University Job Service for Students has developped a job database in order to help students find a suitable student job.
+The Ghent University Job Service for Students has developed a job database in order to help students find a suitable student job.
 However, this database is only available in Dutch.
 We therefore recommend that you contact the Job Service in person should you decide to look for a student job.
-They will also offer you valuable advice on your rights and responsabilities.
+They will also offer you valuable advice on your rights and responsibilities.